If you have rental property, you need to make sure you have the right business structure to protect yourself and your profits.

 How Does an LLC for Rental Property Affect My Financing?

 Some investors worry that by transferring property to an LLC after receiving financing, it could put the money at risk.
-This is simply not true when it comes to setting up an LLC for rental property.
+This is simply not true when it comes to setting up an LLC for residential or commercial property.

 But it will make things more complex because the person on the deed changes, so that change must be reflected in the financing agreement.